DeGMix: Efficient Multi-Task Dense Prediction with Deformable and Gating Mixer: Approach

 \subsection{Feature Extractor}

 The feature extractor is employed to aggregate multi-scale features and generate a shared feature map for each task.
 The utilization of a shared feature map enables the model to leverage information from different scales, thereby enhancing its capacity to perform multiple tasks effectively.
 As shown in Figure~\ref{fig:extractor}, the initial image data $X_{in} \in \mathbb{R}^{H \times W \times 3}$ (3 is image channel) is input to the backbone (CNN-based or Transformer-based), which then generates four stages of image features.
+In addition, we collect the features of four blocks when ViT is used as backbone.
 The four-stage image features are up-sampled to the same resolution, and then they are concatenated along the channel dimension to obtain an image feature $X \in \mathbb{R}^{\frac{H}{4} \times \frac{W}{4} \times C}$, where $H$, $W$, and $C$ are the height, width, and channel of the image feature, respectively.
-We conduct the ablation study on the four-stage image features in Table~\ref{tab:scales}.
+An ablation on the four-stage features is provided in Table~\ref{tab:scales}.